jezzsantos/queryany/samples/ri/README.md

 # QueryAny Reference Implementation

-This folder contains a close to real world example of a REST based API for managing Cars for a Car Sharing software product.
+This folder contains a very close to real world example of a REST based API for managing Cars for a Car Sharing software product.

 The example is split into several layers to mimic a real world implementation.
-It has tried not to be too opinionated about those layers other than to assume that you would split your projects into logical layers for reuse and structure.
+It has tried not to be too opinionated about those layers, other than to assume that you would split your projects into logical layers for maintainability, testability, reuse and change.

 The RI solution is structured as follows:

 ## CarsApi

-This is the web host, in this case its ASP.NET Core running the [ServiceStack](http://www.servicestack.net) framework.
-We chose ServiceStack for two main reasons.
-(1) it makes defining and configuring services so much easier than WebApi, (2) it includes an `auto-mapper` essential for creating abstractions between service operations, domain logic and storage layers.
+This is the web host.
+In this case its ASP.NET Core running the [ServiceStack](http://www.servicestack.net) framework on Windows.

+> We chose ServiceStack for two main reasons.
+(1) it makes defining and configuring services so much easier than Microsoft's WebApi, (2) it includes an `auto-mapper` essential for creating abstractions between service operations, domain logic and storage layers.

-It defines the actual REST endpoints (service operations) and their contracts.
+It defines the HTTP REST endpoints (service operations) and their contracts.

 It handles the conversion between HTTP requests <-> Domain Logic.
 Including: formats, exception mapping, routes, validation etc.

-It contains the `AppHost` class (specific to ServiceStack) which loads all service endpoints, and injects all runtime dependencies.
+It contains the `AppHost` class (specific to ServiceStack) which loads all service endpoints, and uses dependency injection for all runtime dependencies.

+> A web host like this may contain the service operations of one, or more or all REST resources of any given API.
+The division of the API for deployment will need to remain portable so that whole APIs can be factored out into separate hosts for scalability.

 ## CarsDomain

 Essentially the domain logic layer.

-It defines the domain logic classes, and domain entities.

-It contains domain specific logic, rules, etc.
+It defines the domain logic classes, all domains specific rules, etc.

+> In this case we have included the domain entities in this assembly for simplicity, but you may want to have a separate assembly for the entities of this domain to make your domain more portable.

+> We anticipate that there will be one of these assemblies for every major domain in the product.

 ## Services.Interfaces